Literature in the Digital Age: from Close Reading to Distant Reading

 This course is for people from all walks of life who enjoy reading literature and would like to know how literary scholars interpret texts in the digital age.

 If you are a student looking for an introduction to literary analysis, ‘Literature in the Digital Age’ will provide that.

-The only requirement is that you like to read and love to reflect your experience and discuss it with others.
+The only requirement is that you like to read and love to reflect on your experience and discuss it with others.